williamvds/uni/lac/lectures.md

   - A universal model of computation
   - Gives a precise definition of what problems are _effectively calculable_
-- __Church-Turing thesis__: What is effectively calculable is exactly what can be computed by a Turing machine
+- __Church-Turing thesis__: What is effectively calculable is exactly what can be computed by a Turing Machine

 ## P vs NP
 > Can every problem whose solution can be checked quickly by a computer also be